postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 !!!

 And a user is looking for the answer to the question: `What is the pgml.transform function?`.
-If we embed the user query and all of the documents using a model like `mixedbread-ai/mxbai-embed-large-v1`, we can compare the query embedding to all of the document embeddings, and select the document that has the closest embedding as the answer.
+If we embed the user query and all of the documents using a model like `mixedbread-ai/mxbai-embed-large-v1`, we can compare the query embedding to all of the document embeddings, and select the document that has the closest embedding to the answer.

 These are big embeddings, and we can’t simply eyeball which one is the closest.
 How do we actually measure the similarity / distance between different vectors?
 There are four popular methods for measuring the distance between vectors available in PostgresML:
 - L2 distance